 The digital outputs in the tool are not current-limited.
 Overriding the specifications can cause permanent damage.

 Tool digital inputs:

-The robot provides two channels of tool digital inputs.
-With 24V pull-up resistors, the floating digital inputs always read as high.
-The electrical principles of the user side connected to a simple button are shown below.
+The robot provides two channels of tool digital inputs, which can be configured as NPN or PNP inputs.
+The electrical principles and specifications of the tool digital output load to the user side are shown below.